T40TDS/git-ml/README.md

 Instructions:

-Unpack the zip into ~/cs3110-a6 run the command: make build
+Unpack the zip into ~/cs3110-a6

+Run the command: make build

-=> this will build the binaries into ~/cs3110-a6/_build run the command: chmod +x vm-git-ml.sh run the commmand: ./vm-git-ml.sh
+=> this will build the binaries into ~/cs3110-a6/_build

+Run the command: chmod +x vm-git-ml.sh

+Run the commmand: ./vm-git-ml.sh

-=> this will install a bash script (git-ml) that will allow you to run git-ml from anywhere, as long as the complied binaries are in ~/cs3110-a6
+=> this will install a bash script (git-ml) that will allow you to run git-ml from anywhere, as long as the complied binaries are in
+~/cs3110-a6

 => this is the part that may required modification to run on OS X, the bash script is really not that complicated, if you really want to run this on OS X and not the VM, modification should be easy